-The Value Of All Life: Learning About Biocentrism And Biocentric Views
+The Value Of Life And Consciousness: Biocentrism And Biocentric Views

-For centuries, western ethics have held to an anthropocentric view of life.
-This means that human beings living in the present time are the only form of life that deserve moral consideration.
+For centuries, Western science and ethics have held to an anthropocentric view of life.
+This means that human beings living in the present time are the only form of life that deserves moral consideration.
 As recent years have seen the advent of environmental concerns, human population growth, and resource depletion, more people have started to explore another point of view called biocentrism.

 What is biocentrism?